Read committee updates here.

 2) Is it true that SAANC is not collecting rent/missing mortgage payments?

-This is not true.
-SAANC still collecting rent on the property, since the actives are still using the house and parking lot.
-It is the responsibility of the active chapter to pay rent to use the house. .
+It is the responsibility of the active chapter to pay rent to use the house.
 Traditionally, the active chapter treasurer collects rent from residents living in the house to pay most of this rent to SAANC; however, the actives do not have to raise this rent money via house residents.
-At this time, this rent to SAANC is coming out of active chapter dues.
+Up until February, rent to SAANC was coming out of active chapter dues.

 Some actives and alums have raised concerns that it is not fair for actives to be asked to pay the same rent if not allowed to use the entire house.
 One consideration of many - is that rent paid for the house is used to pay the mortgage, insurance, etc.